-This is an increase in the blood pressure of the portal vein, which carries blood from the spleen to the liver.
+This is an increase in the blood pressure of the portal vein, which is the vein that carries blood from the spleen to the liver.
 When the volume of blood in the spleen increases, so does the pressure in the portal vein.
-This may force excess blood into smaller veins in the stomach and esophagus, which can cause the veins to rupture and bleed.
+This may force excess blood into smaller veins in the stomach and esophagus, possibly causing the veins to rupture and bleed.